filippomenchini/zed/README.md

 # ZED - A Simple Text Editor in Zig

 A basic terminal text editor built with Zig for learning purposes.
-Inspired by the [Kilo editor](https://github.com/antirez/kilo) but took an unexpected turn.
+Inspired by the [Kilo editor](https://github.com/antirez/kilo) written by [Antirez](https://github.com/antirez) but took an unexpected turn.

 ## Quick Start